dataparency-dev/dataparency-dev.github.io/README.md

-## Welcome to Dataparency Developer's Pages
+## Welcome to Dataparency Developer Pages

 ### What is Dataparency's data model?